croissant-cookie/croissant-cookie/README.md

 <p align="center">
 ꒷꒦꒷꒦꒷ °❀⋆.ೃ࿔*:･°❀⋆.ೃ࿔*:･꒷꒦꒷꒦꒷
 <p align="center">
-Hi!
-You can call me Autumn.
+Welcome to my page.
 I'm usually drawing, playing a game, or talking to a friend while I'm on Pony Town, but you're free to whisper me if you don't mind slower replies at times.
 </p>